jmiano/MTLSys/README.md

 `unzip model-variants.zip`
 `cp -r model-variants models/`

+## Run examples/demos
+#### Model Variant Generation
+To run the example of the MTL model variant generation on a small sample dataset -
-#### Run the demo notebook
+* Open the notebook - `examples/Generate_Model_Variants_MTL_Example.ipynb`
+* Run all cells

+#### Inference
-To run the demo of the inference system on small sample dataset -
+To run the example of the inference system on a small sample dataset -

-* Open the notebook - `inference/demo.ipynb`
+* Open the notebook - `examples/demo.ipynb`
 * Run all cells
 * Wait for a few minutes as profiling takes time.